This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Cons

-- Base model with 256GB storage fills up quickly — factor in external storage cost
+- Base model 256GB fills up quickly — factor in external storage cost

 - RAM is not user-upgradeable — choose the right configuration at purchase